Internship programme

 • You must be enrolled in a master’s, post-master’s, or doctorate programme, or be in the final year of a first university degree programme (bachelor’s level or equivalent); or

-• If you have recently graduated from university, you must be able to commence the internship within one year of graduation; or
+• If you have recently graduated from university, you must be able to commence the internship within two years of graduation; or

 • You must be enrolled in a national service obligation programme of which the internship may form a part; or